tanzir71/hubroute/README.md

 ## Deployment Targets

-Shared hosting and small VPS deployments are the supported production path today: build `dist/hubroute-php-sqlite.zip`, upload/extract it or sync it over SSH, then run the PHP 8 + SQLite app.
+Shared hosting and small VPS deployments are the supported production path today: upload/extract `hubroute-php-sqlite.zip` or sync the extracted PHP runtime files over SSH, then run the PHP 8 + SQLite app.

 The Vercel browser demo is maintainer-only and is not a user deployment path.
 A production Vercel app should be a separate Vercel-native port using Next.js/Node functions and hosted SQLite-compatible storage such as libSQL/Turso if the product must remain SQLite-based.
 The PHP + local SQLite production bundle is intentionally kept simple for shared hosts.